-Most of the school referendums are taking place across northern Minnesota, including Nevis, Osakis, Pequot Lakes, Pine River-Backus and St. Cloud.
-The southern outlier is Mabel-Canton school district located near the Iowa border.
+Most of the school referendums took place across northern Minnesota, including Nevis, Osakis, Pequot Lakes, Pine River-Backus, and St. Cloud.
+The southern outlier is Mabel-Canton school district, south of Rochester near the Iowa border.

 Nevis